Lady in hat looking up at colourful Buddhist prayer flags in Tibet.

 I often fantasize about pursuing travel full-time.
 BUT… I am way too pragmatic to sell everything I own and upend my life.
 Realistically, there are many things I would miss about the roots I have planted in my beloved Toronto.

 The Thrill of Pursuit is designed to help those with who have limited, annual vacation days to make the most of their out-of-office.
-Through my curated travel tips and photo journals, I hope to make travel more accessible, sustainable, and most importantly, enjoyable.
+Through my curated travel tips and photo journals, I hope to make travel more accessible, responsible, and most importantly, enjoyable.

 The Thrill of Pursuit Travel Style